bustle/s3_master/README.md

 * Need some tests with `aruba`
 * Add support for S3 events policy.
-* Support a single `s3_policies.yml` file with buckets in multiple regions
 * Make an init subcommand

 ## Development